 My favorite flat file CMS, Kirby has comprehensive features but is dead easy to use.
 Although you can add the content manually, like with other flat CMS, there is also a web interface named Kirby Panel, which lets you post your content as a page, blog, or gallery, as well as to manage the users and roles.

 Automad is a file based CMS designed to run without any dependency to a database.
 You can add content that are text-based saved in

 .txt format and uploaded to the

-pages folder.
 If you aren’t a fan of coding, you can use the web user interface instead to easily add content and a galleries.

 Automad use its own template engine to build themes, and it is easy to to use sincethey provide Toolbox functions to generate the elements in a page.

 gpEasy is a fast and easy to use flat-file CMS with many features included.
 The installation is easy, just follow these few steps to make your site ready.
-GpEasy comes with an WYSIWYG editor for easy adding and formatting of content.
+GpEasy comes with a WYSIWYG editor for easy adding and formatting of content.
 It also features a file manager so you can easily manage your media file or folder.

 With Yellow you can write the content in

 .txt format, as well as in Markdown and HTML.
 When you do fresh installs, Yellow includes the “Home” and “About” page.
 Page is the default content.
 If you want make a blog then you can use a blog plugin; to insert images you should use the image plugin.